cardano-foundation/docs-cardano-org/explore-cardano/glossary.rst

     token
       cryptographic token that represents a footprint of value defined by the community, market state, or self-governed entity.
 A token can be fungible or non-fungible, and act as a payment unit, reward, trading asset, or information holder.

-    token builder
-      a piece of software that allows users to define tokens to be forged in a forging transaction.

-    token bundle
-      a collection of mixed tokens belonging to one or more different asset groups, usually stored in a single output.

     token burning
        the process of removing a token from circulation, (destroying the token).